AdvancedModularManikin/AdvancedModularManikin.github.io/Tutorial_1.md

 * Instrument Data
 * Command

-In order to start using a type, the user must initialize which one they're going to use.\
+In order to start using a type, the user must initialize which one they're going to use. <br />
 This initializes the AMM Assessment type.
 ```
 mgr->InitializeAssessment();